-file_system Is the remote server directory to be mounted.

-directory Is the mount point on the client where the directory is attached.

-type Is the file system type.
-This can be nfs2 for NFS2 mounting, nfs3 for the NFS3 protocol, and nfs and nfs3pref for mounts that attempt the options Is mount options (see "/etc/fstab Options" in this chapter).
+file_system Is the remote server directory to be mounted. directory Is the mount point on the client where the directory is attached. type Is the file system type.
+This can be nfs2 for NFS2 mounting, nfs3 for the NFS3 protocol, and nfs and nfs3pref for mounts that attempt the NFS3 protocol, but fall back to nfs2 if the attempt fails. options Is mount options (see "/etc/fstab Options" in this chapter). frequency Is always set to zero (0) for NFS and CacheFS entries. pass Is always set to zero (0) for NFS and CacheFS entries.